WorldVistA/VistA/Documentation/plan-6-monographs/cprs-tiu.rst

 ===============================
 After the conversion of CPRS to talk to VistA in Unicode, we needed to find all the places in CPRS that for some reason or another do not take or display Unicode text.
-By and large, these places have actually been hard to find (which is a good thing!).
+By and large, these places have actually been easy to find (which is a good thing!).
 One obvious place that had issues was the Notes tab.
 We couldn't paste any non ASCII text; and if we typed it in (not pasted it), it wouldn't save.
 Another place was that in various reports